 When seeds awaken, gently from the warmth

-your breath’s a symphony of dryad’s charm.
+your breath’s a symphony, the dryad’s charm.

-a-tickled, licked by tongues and kissed, unclothed,
+are curling, licked by tongues, is kissed, unclothed,

 our hearts; release us from the chains we wore

-before, your flesh was nested into mine.
+in fall, your flesh is nested next to mine.

 When afterwards your breath and mine are sworn

-with promises of rain, tomorrow’s storms.
+with promises of rain — tomorrow’s storms.